Akhlak-Hossain-Jim/Akhlak-Hossain-JIm/README.md

 A crazy person love to code & travel and also love to learn crazy thing.

 ## About
 I'm a self-thought Front-end Developer and UX designer.
-I'm passionate about discovering new things, Human interaction, and phycology, and highly curious, and focused on learning all parts of life.
+I'm passionate about discovering new things, Human interaction, and psychology, and highly curious, and focused on learning all parts of life.
 In my personal life, I look at things and try to analyze them to solve or to think, how that could be different in a positive way and what I can learn from it.
 I've worked on different kinds of projects, small to large challenging projects to embrace my skills.
 No matter what I do, I am very invested.
 And in every moment, I'm growing.
 >The world is constantly evolving and introducing lots of things than ever before.
 That's why only technology is not enough; It's how a piece of tech or software technology makes you feel.
 And It all starts by connecting with you.

 Akhlak Hossain Jim